tarskul/JuliaStudyGroup/README.md

 + Colors
 + Plots
 + JuMP (for mixed integer linear formulations such as in SpineOpt)
-+ GLPK (to use the glpk solver in JuMP; you can also use other solvers.
-[JuMP compatible solvers](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers))
++ GLPK (to use the glpk solver in JuMP; you can also use other [JuMP compatible solvers](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers))
 + SpineOpt

 ### python